mdbauer/new-site/content/authors/admin/_index.md

 - Senior Research Advisor at the [Federal Reserve Bank of San Francisco](https://www.frbsf.org/)
 - Director of the [Center for Monetary Research](https://www.frbsf.org/about-us/economic-research/center-for-monetary-research/) at the SF Fed
 - Lecturer at [UC Berkeley, Haas School of Business](https://haas.berkeley.edu/)
-- Associate Editor at the [Journal of Financial Econometrics](https://academic.oup.com/jfec), the [Journal of Business & Economic Statistics](https://www.tandfonline.com/journals/ubes20), and the [Journal of Money, Credit and Banking](https://onlinelibrary.wiley.com/journal/15384616)
+- Associate Editor at the Journal of Business & Economic Statistics, the Journal of Financial Econometrics, and the Journal of Monetary Economics
 - Research Fellow at [CEPR](https://cepr.org/), [CESifo](https://www.cesifo.org/en), and the
 [IMFS](https://www.imfs-frankfurt.de/en.html)
 - Senior Research Fellow at the [University of Hamburg](https://www.uni-hamburg.de)